 Deltona is a larger medium-sized city located in the state of Florida.
 With a population of 92,757 people and 16 constituent neighborhoods, Deltona is the 27th largest community in Florida.

-Deltona is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Deltona isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Deltona are a mix of both white- and blue-collar jobs.
 Overall, Deltona is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Deltona who work in office and administrative support (14.77%), sales jobs (12.61%), and management occupations (8.17%).

 Also of interest is that Deltona has more people living here who work in computers and math than 95% of the places in the US.